cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## CBOR Certificate Signature Algorithms Registry {#sigalg}

 IANA has created a new registry titled "CBOR Certificate Signature Algorithms" under the new heading "CBOR Certificate".
-For values in the inteval [-24, 23] the registration procedure is "IETF Review".
+For values in the interval [-24, 23] the registration procedure is "IETF Review".
 For all other values the registration procedure is "Expert Review".
-The columns of the registry are Value, X.509 Algorithm, and Reference, where Value is an integer and the other columns are text strings.
+The columns of the registry are Value, X.509 Algorithm, and Reference, where Value is an integer, and the other columns are text strings.
 The initial contents of the registry are:

 EDITOR'S NOTE: This is probably to many algorithms.
 All sha224, sha3, and maybe ecdsa-with-SHA1 can probably be removed.